 To get there you can take a taxi-boat in the Old Town harbor.
 It only takes 15 minutes and the boats run every half an hour.
 The ticket costs about 10 €.
 Make sure you take a map with you.

 Part of the Elaphiti islands, Lopud might not be as historically enriched as Lokrum, but it certainly has its charm.
 It’s famous for its sandy beaches, but don’t stop at the ones you see right after you leave the boat.
-Take a 15 minute walk and go to the Šunj Bay and enjoy heaven on Earth.
+Take a 15 minute walk and go to the Šunj bay and ejoy heaven on Earth.
 As it’s a shallow sandy beach, it’s a perfect spot for playing picigin, Dubrovnik’s favorite summer sport.
 While on Lopud, you may take a walk and you’ll notice many remains of early-medieval churches, summer manors and fortifications.
 You can visit the 15th century Franciscan monastery or the church of Our Lady of Šunj and see many valuable paintings.
 In the past, Lopud was known as an island of sea-captains providing the Dubrovnik Republic with many highly reputed seamen.

 To get there you can take a boat in the Gruž harbor.
 It takes about 45 minutes.
 You can buy tickets (3 €) in the Jadrolinija office across the street.
 Make sure you check out Elaphite islands tour with Adriatic Explore.

 As it is one of the largest islands in the South Croatia, there are many things to see on the island of Mljet and one day might not be enough, but for a one-day trip you can explore the National Park or go to the island within the island – St Mary.
 The nature of this island is simply breathtaking as majority is left untouched.
 There are two salted lakes on the island: the Great and Small Lake and on the small island in the middle of the Great Lake you can find an old Benedictine monastery.
 You can also take a swim there as it is one of the favorite swimming spots.
 Mljet is also well known for its white and red wine, olives and goat cheese.